iterative/cml.dev/content/docs/self-hosted-runners.md

   intended use case: you limit the account to only access the repositories where you plan to deploy runners to.

-In either case, the steps to create a `repo_token` are:
+In either case, the steps to create a `REPO_TOKEN` are:

 1. Use a Base64 encoder of your choice to encode a Bitbucket username and
    password: